Zamoyski family entail: 17th Century

 As the statute stipulated, the estate continued to be inherited in full by the eldest son of the ordynat.
 Each time the new owner was approved by the king, and all financial arguments in the family were to be solved by the Polish Parliament (Sejm).
 In the course of the time, the arguments over the property became commonplace.

 The first crisis took place in 1665 after the death of Jan Sobiepan Zamoyski, who did not have a son.
 Sobiepan's sister, Princess Gryzelda Wiśniowiecka (the wife of Jeremi Wiśniowiecki and the mother of King Michał Korybut Wiśniowiecki) regarded herself as the heiress of Zamoyski fortune.
 At the same time the Koniecpolski family, headed by Sobiepan's sister Joanna Koniecpolska, also demanded their share of the estate.
 A legal war ensued in which Joanna Koniecpolska seized the fee tail, ruling it until her death in 1672.
 The estate remained in the hands of the Koniecpolski family until 1674, when the Sejm ordered that the estate should be transferred to Marcin Zamoyski.
 Stanisław Koniecpolski disagreed with the decision and used his private army to try and prevent Zamoyski from taking control over the estate.
-In the end Koniecpolski gave up, as Zamoyski had the supported of the local szlachta, as well as that of King John III Sobieski.
+In the end Koniecpolski gave up, as Zamoyski had the support of the local szlachta, as well as that of King John III Sobieski.